 The Battle of the Sexes

 As I mentioned earlier, Femina Ridens is at its heart a surreal parable about the interplay between men and women.
 The plot itself is completely nonsensical and could never happen in a realistic setting.
 But anyone watching who’s constantly bemoaning how implausible the events are is missing the point.
 The story is merely the setup for what writer-director Piero Schivazappa is trying to express in his art.
-What we’re meant to do is focus on these two people, stand-ins for their respective genders, and their developing interactions together.
-It’s a story meant to operate on that same dreamlike pseudo-logic of Vertigo, where the character dynamics and emotional payoff reign supreme.
+What we’re meant to do is focus on these two people, ambassadors of the sexes, and their developing interactions together.
+It’s a story meant to operate on that same dreamlike pseudo-logic of a far more well-known film (and another favorite of mine), Alfred Hitchcock’s Vertigo, where the character dynamics and emotional payoff reign supreme.

 It probably speaks to why I came to love Femina Ridens so much, these similarities to Alfred Hitchcock’s Vertigo.
 (If you’ve been reading my blog thus far, you know that’s my all-time favorite film.)
 Vertigo begins with a would-be femme fatale duping an emotionally vulnerable man, unwittingly setting off a passion she cannot control.
 In the second half, Scottie’s insatiable longing leads him to abuse Judy emotionally, economically and, in the last sequence, even physically.
 It uses supernatural possession as a metaphor for that lustful obsession which both empowers and destroys women as well as men in different contexts.
 There are several cues throughout the film (Gavin’s previous manipulation of Judy, the Carlotta story, the Sequoia tree’s rings, the antique Spanish mission, etc) which evoke the past.
 This alludes to the memories of Madeleine which Scottie is continuously trying to relive as well as the concept that this male-on-female cycle of abuse has been a continuous plague throughout history.